+Editor's Note: Whether PCF needs to be aware the modified RFSP index indicates a change of priority from 5GC to EPC is FFS.

 The determination of the RFSP Index value requires to configure the PCF with the mapping of RAT Type and/or Frequency value to the RFSP Index that will be sent to RAN.